Co-hosted by SAFSF and Grantmakers in Health (GIH)

 Throughout her career, Solianna held progressive leadership roles at international development organizations including the Eleanor Crook Foundation, United States Agency for International Development (USAID), and worked at the US House of Representatives.
 At USAID, she served as a political appointee in the Office of the Administrator under the Obama Administration.

 Solianna received her bachelor’s degree in Political Science from North Carolina State University.
 She lives in Washington D.C. with her husband and rescue dog, Evie.

-Georgia Machell, Chief Operating Officer, National WIC Association
+Georgia Machell, PhD, Interim President and Chief Executive Officer, Chief Operating Officer, National WIC Association

 Georgia is responsible for directing program operations for NWA.
 This involves managing the NWA staff and working closely with senior management to ensure the Association develops projects, programming, and products that support the mission and vision of NWA.
 In addition, Georgia develops WIC research priorities and leads efforts to connect NWA members with new research findings and provides guidance on planning, conducting, and communicating WIC research.

 Monica Beltran is a program officer for the W.K.
 Kellogg Foundation in Michigan.
 In this role, she supports the foundation’s systems change efforts to promote thriving children, working families and equitable communities.

 She focuses on systems impact and health equity.
 She brings maternal and child health expertise, professional experience working directly with public health agencies to address inequities in birth outcomes, experience in philanthropy and a passion for social justice.